Developer Guide

 edit appointment

 Expected: No appointment is edited.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display. -

 Other incorrect edit appointment commands to try:

-edit appointment n/Meet Nathaniel
+edit appointment n/Meet Nathaniel,edit appointment +1 n/Meet Nathaniel

 Expected: No appointment is edited.
-An error messageInvalid command format!
+An error messageInvalid command format!is shown in the result display.

 -